payt0nc/PyConHK2017-Chatbot-Tutorial/README.md

 $ pip install -r requirements.txt
 ```

-This tutoial is using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) this library.
+This tutoial is using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) this library with Python3.5.

 ## Project Objective